-Medicaid is a government-funded health insurance program for people who have disabilities or special health needs or meet specific income requirements.5 Aetna provides plans for Medicaid in many states across the United States.5 Aetna also offers Medicare plans, which offer health insurance through the federal government for adults aged 65 or older, and in some cases, younger people who have disabilities.6
+Medicaid is a government-funded health insurance program for people who have disabilities or special health needs or who meet specific income requirements.5 Aetna provides plans for Medicaid in many states across the United States.5 Aetna also offers Medicare plans, which offer health insurance through the federal government for adults aged 65 or older and, in some cases, for younger people who have disabilities.6

 You may be wondering what rehab centers accept Aetna Insurance coverage.
-Depending on your Aetna medical coverage policy, you may be able to seek addiction treatment out of state.
+Depending on your Aetna medical coverage policy, you may be able to seek addiction treatment out-of-state.
 HMO plans cover only in-network providers, and that may be limited by geographic area, while PPO plans may provide more coverage for providers outside of your state.
 However, checking with your plan to ensure that you will be covered first is always a good idea.

-If you want to confirm if Aetna covers drug rehab or just check your insurance coverage, you can do so by calling the number on the back of your insurance card (which contains your Aetna policy number or subscriber ID number) and speaking with a representative.
+If you want to confirm if Aetna covers drug and alcohol rehab or just check your insurance coverage, you can do so by calling the number on the back of your insurance card (which contains your Aetna policy number or subscriber ID number) and speaking with a representative.
 You can also view your coverage by using an online account.
-Logging into a member account also allows you to utilize a cost estimator to roughly estimate how much treatment might cost.
+Logging into a member account also allows you to utilize an alcohol and drug rehab cost estimator to roughly estimate how much Aetna substance abuse treatment might cost.
 You can also contact American Addiction Centers (AAC) free at .

-Aetna offers a variety of plans tailored for federal workers and retirees.
+There is a variety of Aetna plans tailored for federal workers and retirees.
 These plans vary based on your location and personal needs.7 For more information on what is available in your area, visit this page.

-Does Aetna Insurance Plan Cover Drug and Alcohol Addiction Treatment?
+Do Aetna Insurance Plans Cover Drug and Alcohol Rehab Treatment?

 - Inpatient treatment.